chrislomeli/recipes/README.md

 ## Recipes
 These short programs are quick working examples for some typical and some unusual tasks.
-Some are written in Python, some in Java, but
-I have not separaetd them out because they are all script-like applications.
+Some are written in Python, some in Java.
+I have not separated them by language because they are all example applications.

 ## Criteria for a recipe
 * The recipe has to be a working program